sekhri101/personal-goals/content-list/books.md

 - [ ] Come As You Are -- Emily Nagoski
 - [ ] Two Scoops of Django -- Audrey and Daniel Roy Greenfeld

-## Recommended That I Read
+## Recommendations

-Recommendations welcome here :)
+Your suggestions go here!